GoogleCloudPlatform/cloud-shell-tutorials/tutorial.md

 To include a link to <walkthrough-editor-open-file filePath="cloud-shell-tutorials/tutorial.md">open a file for editing</walkthrough-editor-open-file>, use:

     <walkthrough-editor-open-file
-        filePath="cloud-shell-tutorials/tutorial.md"
+        filePath="cloud-shell-tutorials/tutorial.md">
-        text="open a file for editing">
+      open a file for editing
     </walkthrough-editor-open-file>